 Treatment for infertility should first address any underlying medical condition that may be contributing to fertility problems.
 If this step does not restore fertility, there are several treatment approaches:

-- Lifestyle measures (such as maintaining a healthy weight, quitting smoking, timing sexual activity with regard to the ovulation cycle)
+- Lifestyle measures (such as maintaining a healthy weight, quitting smoking, limiting alcohol consumption, timing sexual activity with regard to the ovulation cycle)

 - Assisted reproductive technologies (ART), such as in vitro fertilization (IVF)

 Lifestyle Tips for Optimizing Natural Fertility

 In 2013, the American Society for Reproductive Medicine issued recommendations for how couples can increase the likelihood of achieving pregnancy (this applies to couple who have no evidence of infertility):

 - For women who have regular menstrual cycles, having sexual intercourse every 1 - 2 days during the “fertile window” (the 6 days leading up to and including ovulation) can increase the chances for conception.